Skip to main content

 • Price per strip (AUD): RhinoGear ~$0.85 (30-pack) · GOAT ~$1.00–$1.20 (varies by pack size)

-• Spring band: RhinoGear dual-spring · GOAT single-band with reinforced ribs
+• Spring band: RhinoGear triple-spring · GOAT single-band with reinforced ribs

 • Adhesive: both hypoallergenic, latex-free; RhinoGear runs a firmer medical-grade acrylic